Nothing quite says Sunday lunch like a tender and juicy Pot Roast with large chunks of soft potatoes, carrots, herbs, and of course…the gravy!

 - Preheat oven to 300°F.

-- Heat oil over medium in a large stock pot or Dutch oven
+- Heat oil over medium-high heat in a large stock pot or Dutch oven

 - Combine flour, salt, and pepper.
 Coat roast on all sides with the flour mixture.

 - Brown all sides of the roast in the heated oil on the stovetop.
-Remove from the pot.
+Remove from the pot and set aside.

-- Add a bit more oil if needed and add carrots and onions to the pot.
+- Add a bit more oil to the pot if needed and add carrots and onions.
+Reduce the heat to medium.

 - Stir and cook for 3-4 minutes or until onions have softened and vegetables begin to form a little browning around the edges.
 Remove from heat.